adityaraj5200/Job-preparation-templates/Connection making request note.md

-Hey hi __Name__,
-I'm Aditya, CS grad from NIT Agartala & ex-Amazon SDE (1.3 YOE) with experience in Java & Spring Boot.
-Had got laid off in May, searching for jobs right now and available to join immediately.
+Hey hi __Name__, I'm Aditya, CS grad from NIT Agartala & ex-Amazon SDE(1.3 YOE) with experience in Java & Spring Boot.
+Had got laid off in May, still searching for jobs and available to join immediately.
 Do you have any openings for Java/Spring devs at your company?
+Really need a job right now.